.NET Micro Framework: History

 On 16 December 2016, GHI Electronics announced their own implementation of Micro Framework called TinyCLR OS, citing lack of maintenance of NETMF by Microsoft.
 On 7 July 2017 GHI announced 5th preview of TinyCLR OS.
 On 2 February 2018 GHI announced 8th preview of TinyCLR OS.
 On 5 April 2018 GHI announced 10th preview of TinyCLR OS.
+On 27 April 2022 GHI announced release of TinyCLR OS version 2.2.

+As of 2023, only nanoFramework and TinyCLR OS continue development of a framework that can run .NET code on a microcontroller.

 Hardware

 Multiple vendors make chips, development kits, and more that run the Micro Framework.

 Netduino by Wilderness Labs

 Netduino is an open-source electronics platform using the Micro Framework.
-Originally created by Secret Labs, but now manufactured and maintained by Wilderness Labs Inc. Based on 168Mhz Cortex-M4 (STM32F4) with up to 1,408 KB of code storage and 164 KB of RAM.
+Originally created by Secret Labs, Netduino has been manufactured and maintained by Wilderness Labs Inc. since the acquisition of Secret Labs in 2017.
+Based on 168Mhz Cortex-M4 (STM32F4) with up to 1,408 KB of code storage and 164 KB of RAM.
 On-board USB, Ethernet, Wifi, SD card slot.
 Development environment is MS Visual Studio and C#.
 Pin compatible with Arduino shields although drivers are required for some shields.

 GHI Electronics

 GHI Electronics makes several modules that support the Micro Framework: